microsoft/AirSim/docs/using_car.md

 Now when you restart AirSim, you should see the car spawned automatically.

 ## Manual Driving
 Please use the keyboard arrow keys to drive manually.
-Spacebar for the handbreak.
+Spacebar for the handbrake.
 In manual drive mode, gears are set in "auto".

 ## Using APIs
 You can control the car, get state and images by calling APIs in variety of client languages including C++ and Python.
 Please see [APIs doc](apis.md) for more details.